 A-G requirements are a sequence of high school courses that represent the basic level of academic preparation for post-secondary education.
 Each subject requires a certain number of years of study and a passing grade of C or better.
 Note that as a first-time freshman applicant, you must complete all A-G requirements by your high school graduation date.

-The A-G Matching page in the application lists the A-G subject totals based on the courses you reported in the High School Coursework and Transcript Entry sections of the application.
-The Subject column displays the requirement, and the Years column displays the number of years you have fulfilled (years are calculated according to your high school's academic term, such as semester, trimester, etc. Your Total Years calculation and your resulting Calculated GPA appear at the bottom of the table.
+The A-G Matching page in the application lists the A-G subject totals based on the courses you reported in the High School Coursework and Transcript Entry sections.
+The Subject column displays the requirement, and the Years column displays the number of years you have fulfilled.
+Years are calculated according to your high school's academic term, such as semester, trimester, etc. Your Total Years calculation and your resulting Calculated GPA appear at the bottom of the table.

-Accept or update this information.
-It will be used by the campus to make an initial admissions decision, so ensure you are as accurate as possible.
-If you have any questions about requirement matching, contact your high school counselor or the campus to which you are applying.
+You must either accept or update this information.
+The campus will use it to make an initial admissions decision, so ensure you are as accurate as possible.
+If you have any questions about requirement matching, contact your high school counselor or the campus you are applying to.

 Click here to review a coursework entry guide that provides additional information on completing A-G Matching.